Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Summary

 We have presented complete timing solutions for 49 pulsar discoveries from the AO327 survey, including one partially recycled pulsar and 46 non-recycled pulsars.
 They skew towards large characteristic ages and lower DMs as expected for sources found in this type of survey.

 We find 29 pulsars which show some form of amplitude modulation alone, one source showing drift alone, and 13 showing evidence of both.
-Among these sources, J1942+0147 exhibits the rare effect of bi-drifting, and J0225+1727 possesses an interpulse.
+Among these sources, PSR~J1942+0147 exhibits the rare effect of bi-drifting, and J0225+1727 possesses an interpulse.
 Future studies will explore the emission features in this set of pulsars as well as their polarization properties.

+We evaluate current electron density models with discoveries from the AO327 and GBNCC surveys.
+Of the three models, the most extensive model failures occur for YMW16, with failures concentrating off the Galactic plane.
+We also find that NE2025 offers only a marginal improvement off the Galactic plane as compared to NE2001 while showing marginally worse performance in the Galactic plane over NE2001.
+Lastly, we identify 8 sources on and off the Galactic plane where NE2025 fails.

-In total, 95 pulsars have been discovered in the AO327 survey.
+In total, 105 pulsars have been discovered in the AO327 survey.
 These are the last of the AO327 discoveries which can be followed up with the Arecibo Observatory.
-Currently, less than 2\% of survey search observations remain to be processed and more than 60\% of search candidates remain to be inspected.
+Currently, all survey search observations have been processed and around 55\% of search candidates remain to be inspected.
 We expect at least another 100 pulsars to be discovered, and their followup will necessitate other instruments, with the faintest sources requiring the use of the FAST telescope in China.
+We plan to use advanced RFI mitigation techniques and pulsar search algorithms in future re-processing of the data, which will most likely increase the number of discoveries.

 \twocolumngrid